saichikkala01/CIS470-Activity-10/README.md

 You can refer to the steps from Activity 9 to build and deploy an AWS Lambda function that can classify triangles.

+**Notes**<br>
+- You will need to add the secret keys for your AWS account in the github.
+- You will need to make the .github/workflows directory for your project.
+- You will need to make the .github/workflows directory for your project.

 ### Deliverable
 - Link to your GitHub repository
 - Link to your AWS Lambda function